 All of the murals are custom-designed, one-of-a-kind projects.
 Most are made out of 5/32nd inch diameter steel rod because Bart can bend and twist up to that thickness of steel by hand.

-His works have been purchased by collectors all over the world.
+His works have been purchased by hotels, hospitals, and collectors all over the world.

 Bart's wall murals are inexpensive.
 Wire wall art is a way to get nice big art on your wall without paying a big price.

 The Murals are resistant to moisture and sun damage.
 Framed prints, photos, and oil paintings can get moldy in wet locations like shower areas, over hot tubs, and around indoor swimming pools.
 The mold collects behind them where the air is warm, wet, and stagnant.
 Steel sculptures are mounted about a half inch away from the wall so air moves freely around and through the illustration.
 There are no spaces where mold can develop because the art is mounted directly to the wall – not to a board or canvas.
 The art is powder coated with a mold resistant material.

 Shipping is usually less expensive.
 Larger wall murals are almost always made out of a number of components that can be packed in a smaller carton and shipped to anywhere in the world for a fraction of what it would cost to ship the sculpture in one piece.